NIST SP 800-209 Security Guidelines for Storage (2)

 Storage infrastructure components generate event log records for a large number of transactions or events.
 These event log records must be logged in some way for auditing purposes.

-• It enforces accountability and traceability, meets evidence requirements, and provides adequate monitoring of the system.
+perspective, it is important to capture those necessary event log records to provide evidence of operations. - It enforces accountability and traceability, meets evidence requirements, and provides adequate monitoring of the system.

 The following are security-related audit log events:

-• For example, resetting user passwords, account creation/deletion, permission modifications, role changes, group membership changes, privilege operations, and configuration creation/changes.
+- Related to the administration of system permissions.- For example, resetting user passwords, account creation/deletion, permission modifications, role changes, group membership changes, privilege operations, and configuration creation/changes.

-• For example, changes to user configurations and security configurations, failed/block attempts to access storage, and blocked login attempts.
+- Events that can result in security incidents, such as changes to system security configurations and authorization error messages.- For example, changes to user configurations and security configurations, failed/block attempts to access storage, and blocked login attempts.
 These events are often of interest, although some may overlap with administrative events.

-3. Data Access Events - Events related to data access, and monitoring access to sensitive information (e.g., determining what an adversary may have accessed) is helpful.
+- Events related to data access, and monitoring access to sensitive information (e.g., determining what an adversary may have accessed) is helpful.

 The following are consequences of not properly documenting audit logs:

-• Insufficient security logs and analysis allow attackers to hide their location, malware, and activities on victim machines.
+- Insufficient security logs and analysis allow attackers to hide their location, malware, and activities on victim machines.

-• Lack of reliable audit logs means that attacks can go undetected for an extended period, and the actual damage caused may be irreversible.
+- Lack of reliable audit logs means that attacks can go undetected for an extended period, and the actual damage caused may be irreversible.

-• Due to poor or nonexistent log analysis processes, attackers can sometimes control victims’ machines within the target organization for months or years without anyone in the target organization knowing, even though evidence of the attack could be in unreviewed log files.
+- Due to poor or nonexistent log analysis processes, attackers can sometimes control victimsâ machines within the target organization for months or years without anyone in the target organization knowing, even though evidence of the attack could be in unreviewed log files.

 Given the criticality of event log data for attack detection and forensic investigations, here are security recommendations for implementing audit log functionality: